Faralaks/mouse-board/README.md

 - Before start macros program checks it.
 - It checks the correctness of the commands, the presence of points on the screen and the existence of the specified files.
 - If errors occur, the corresponding messages are displayed.
+- Text pasts by `ctrl+v` or `commnd+v`.
+It means that text pasts from clipboard.
+If you had something in the clipboard, it will remain there.

 # Examples
 - `click@1000@500@left@0.1` - Clicks left mouse button on point (1000, 500) with delay 0.1 sec before next command.